 That’s why I created “The Happiness Project Experience” video course.
 In the ten+ years since my bestselling book, The Happiness Project, was published, I’ve heard from thousands of people who want to be healthier, happier, more creative, and more purposeful about how they spend their time.

 This video course gives structure and ideas to participants who want to create their own happiness projects.
 With twelve months of video lessons, live calls, expert interviews, and more, this course helps you identify—and keep—the resolutions that will bring more happiness to your life.

 One of the key ideas of “The Happiness Project Experience” is that you can change your life without changing your life—you don’t need to spend a lot of time, energy, or money.

-If you’re willing to spend a few hours a week to boost your happiness, 2020 could be the year that changes your life.
+If you’re willing to spend a few hours a week to boost your happiness, 2021 could be the year that changes your life.
 Trade one hour a week that you might normally spend watching TV or scrolling on social media and invest in yourself instead.
-Registration is open until January 20, 2020.
-Join now for four payments of $49, or one annual payment of $199.
+Registration is open now.

 Beware of Drift